-Since you are going to fly it on a race, speed is one of the most important factor.
+Since you are going to fly it on a race, speed is one of the most important factors.
 It must be fast enough to compete with other drone pilots in your class.

-The maneuverability of a drone is equally important as the its speed.
+The maneuverability of a drone is equally important as its speed.
 It must be responsive and easy to control, especially in gated races where a drone has to do acrobatic turns at a high speed.
-The maneuverability of a drone depends on the flight stability of the controller and the flight control software; the lift power of the motors, propellers and ESCs; the control response time of the flight controller; and the smooth banking of the flight control software.
+The maneuverability of a drone depends on the flight stability of the controller and the flight control software; the lifting power of the motors, propellers, and ESCs; the control response time of the flight controller; and the smooth banking of the flight control software.

 Find a drone racing group.

 You might be interested in drone racing since you have been invited to watch a drone race event by a friend, or you simply happen to know someone into drone racing and it fascinated you.
-If that’s the case, you can join and dive right in to that person’s group.
-A racing group have regular meetings where members can get together and fly their drones, and they also hold local events.
+If that’s the case, you can join and dive right into that person’s group.
+A racing group has regular meetings where members can get together and fly their drones, and they also hold local events.
 It’s best to find one that is nearest you.